 Note: This example includes both the upper and lower limit.
 Some scanners might leave out the lower limit clause on a scan looking for lows.

 [type = stock] and [close > high * 0.97]

 There are several scanning techniques available when scanning for near crosses.
-These are often used to scan for stocks whose prices are near their moving average, or near their highs or lows.
+These are often used to scan for stocks whose prices are near their highs, lows or moving average.